DanishMohammedHaroon/PHomeWerk/Capstone Proposal.md

 ### User Profile

 Physiotherapists (User Side):

-Who They Are: Licensed professionals who traditionally provide in-person physiotherapy and are now adapting to remote care.
+Licensed professionals who traditionally provide in-person physiotherapy and are now or more likey will be adapting to remote care with the implementation of PHW.
-How They Use PHW: They use the app to assign personalized exercise routines, adjust treatment plans in real time based on patient feedback, and monitor patient progress remotely.
+How will they utilize PHW: They use the app to assign personalized exercise routines, adjust treatment plans in real time based on patient feedback, and monitor patient progress remotely.
 Special Considerations: The platform must integrate seamlessly into their workflow, offering easy-to-use tools that enhance, rather than complicate, their treatment processes.

 Patients (Client Side):

 Who They Are: Individuals ranging from working-age adults to seniors who rely on physiotherapy to manage pain, recover from injuries, or maintain overall physical health.